JeffersonLab/clara-docs/docs/clas/installation.md

 <https://clasweb.jlab.org/clas12offline/distribution/coatjava/>

-CLARA framework distributions are accessed at:
+Clara framework distributions are accessed at:

 <https://userweb.jlab.org/~gurjyan/clara-cre/>

-E.g. if you plat to install CLARA clara-cre-4.3.2 distribution and CLAS12 coatjava-5c.6.3 plugin, you should run the installation script with the following options:
+E.g. if you plat to install Clara `clara-cre-4.3.2` distribution and CLAS12 `coatjava-5c.6.3` plugin, you should run the installation script with the following options:

 ```
 $ ./install-claracre-clas.sh -f 4.3.2 -v 5c.6.3